LLM-based Discriminative Reasoning for Knowledge Graph Question Answering: Introduction

 \section{Introduction}

-Large language models (LLMs) have shown remarkable reasoning capabilities in KGQA task~\cite{yudecaf,huang2023towards,wang2023plan}, especially the feasibility to prompt the LLMs to generate searching and reasoning results through the LLMs' built-in knowledge.
+Large language models (LLMs) have shown remarkable reasoning capabilities in KGQA task~\cite{yudecaf,huang2023towards,zhu2024benchmarking}, especially the feasibility to prompt the LLMs to generate searching and reasoning results through the LLMs' built-in knowledge.
 Typically, based on the given question, LLMs can be prompted to provide a plan for the question-related subgraph through one-time generation.
 After retrieving the subgraph, LLMs can directly generate the answers along with the reasoning steps using the subgraph as context.
 Utilizing internal knowledge or reasoning ability distilled from stronger models like GPT-4, the generative KGQA model can effectively conduct knowledge graph reasoning, along with achieving state-of-the-art performance on the KGQA tasks~\cite{mondorf2024beyond,rog,ToG}.

-Despite their success, the generative LLMs often produce ungrounded subgraph planning or reasoning results due to the hallucinatory behavior brought by the generation process~\cite{zhang2023siren,sun2024head,pan2024unifying}, which is opposite to the deterministic characteristic of knowledge reasoning process~\cite{garcez2015neural,xiong2024converging}.
-As shown in Figure~\ref{fig:fig2}, when searching question-related subgraphs, generation-based methods come with not existed path ``1->5->3” due to hallucinatory planning (upper left), or retrieve redundant paths at one step ``1->2; 1->3; 1->4” as a compensate to the generation uncertainty (upper middle).
-These issues lead to a noisy retrieved subgraph, which disperses the LLM's attention during the reasoning process.
-When conducting answer inference on the retrieved subgraph, the generation-based methods may generate unreasonable reasoning steps ``since r3" as inference chain or even entity ``4” that do not exist in the subgraphs as answers (bottom left).
-As a result, the hallucinatory behavior of the generative LLMs hinders the performance of KGQA.
+Despite their success, the generative reasoning methods often produce ungrounded planning or reasoning results due to the hallucinatory behavior~\cite{zhang2023siren,sun2024head,pan2024unifying}, which is opposite to the deterministic characteristic of knowledge reasoning process~\cite{garcez2015neural,xiong2024converging}.
+As shown in Figure~\ref{fig:fig2}, when searching question-related subgraphs, generation-based methods come with not existed path ``\textit{1->5->3}” due to hallucinatory planning , or retrieve redundant paths at one step ``\textit{1->2; 1->3; 1->4}” as a compensate to the generation uncertainty (upper left).
+When conducting answer inference on the retrieved subgraph, the generation-based methods may generate unreasonable step ``\textit{since r3}" as inference chain or even entity ``\textit{4}” that do not exist in the subgraphs as answers (bottom left).
+The hallucinatory behavior of the generative LLMs hinders the advancement of KGQA.

-To address this issue, we propose a novel \textbf{L}LM-based \textbf{D}iscriminative \textbf{R}easoning (LDR) method to explicitly model the subgraph retrieval and answer inference process in the KGQA task.
-To this end, we reformulate the KGQA process into a discriminative reasoning framework, where KGQA is reformulated as three subtasks including subgraph searching, subgraph pruning, and answer inference.
-Thus, an LLM-based discriminative reasoning network is designed to model subgraph retrieval, pruning, and answer inference, thereby better achieving the KGQA.
-In summary, our main contributions are as follows: